mobmead/EasyMPermission/README.md

 ### What is EasyMPermission

 EasyMPermission is based on the great [project lombok].
-It creates the boilplate code to
+It creates the boilerplate code to

 - check required permission at run-time,
 - generate permission request code,
 - generate callback function onRequestPermissionsResult.

 With EasyMPermission app developers don't need to change current app flow.
-By adding annotations to existing classes and methods EasyMPermission will generate all boilplate code for you.
+By adding annotations to existing classes and methods EasyMPermission will generate all boilerplate code for you.

 For detailed infromation see this [web site] [1]